Environmental Destination

 What are our objectives and investigations?

-6. Feed into the development of our regional plan and our member’s Water Resources Management Plans (WRMPs), which outlines how we will meet long‑term challenges such as population growth, drought, environmental pressures and climate change, while ensuring a reliable water supply.
+Feed into the development of our regional plan and our member’s Water Resources Management Plans (WRMPs), which outlines how we will meet long‑term challenges such as population growth, drought, environmental pressures and climate change, while ensuring a reliable water supply.
 The plan is being developed alongside the Water Resources West Regional Plan, which sets out how all abstractors in the region will work together to secure water supplies over the next 60 years.
 The first plan was published in June 2025 and is available here: Water Resources West Final Regional Plan — Water Resources West.

-Can’t join us at the workshop?
-We would still like to hear from you
+We would like to hear from you

 Please complete the contact form below, letting us know things like: Do you want to partner with Nature Based Solutions?
 Are you already working on something in your area?
 Do you have any evidence of the catchment that you would like to share?
 Can you let us know the grid reference of the location you are referring to?
 What is your interest in the catchment?
 Do you have any thoughts you would like to share on our investigations?